Shripad13/Kubernetes/README.md

 increase RAM
 upgrade OS/hardware

+Vertical Pod Autoscaler (VPA) is a Kubernetes feature that automates the process of adjusting resource limits for containers in pods.
+Unlike Horizontal Pod Autoscaler (HPA), which scales the number of replicas of a pod, VPA scales the resources allocated to a pod's containers.
+It adjusts the resource requests and limits for each container based on its actual usage.

+  1. This helps in adding resources to the pod by taking down the pod that experiencing resources stress with a new pod with more resources.
+  2. VPA always involves downtime
+  3. VPA is additional feature ,we need to enable vpa-admission-controller on eks cluster.
+Search on Goggle to perform the installation.

+VPA Operates in 2 modes:
+  * Manual Mode -   (Pods will be upsized & downsized automatically: but involves downtime)
+  * Atomatic Mode - (When you enable in autoMode, you just get suggestions)

+Both HPA & VPA CANNOT be used for same deployments.

 * Why servers with high CPU & Memory are costly when compare in proportional to small servers.
 Size of the server increases cost will also increases.

 * HPA: Horizontal Pod Autoscaling ("scaling out")- involves no DOWNTIME.

+HPA only work when you mention resources requests & limits in manifest file.

 Horizontal scaling means adding more machines/instances instead of upgrading a single one.